Zoe Akins: Career and life

 Having always had an interest in acting, Akins moved to New York in 1909, where she attempted to establish herself as an actress.
 Finding no success, she instead refocused on her writings, meeting the managing editor of McClure’s Willa Cather, who urged her to write for the stage.
 Her first major dramatic work was Papa, written in 1914, which was later produced in Los Angeles in November 1916 and New York in April 1919.
 The comedy failed even though it greatly impressed both H.L.
 Mencken and George Jean Nathan, and she continued to write.
 She followed up with two other plays, The Magical City and Déclassée.
 The Magical City, a one act tragedy, received a very positive review it its Washington Square Players production in which the depiction of the female subjects and their concerns were praised.
-The latter play, which told the social decline of an English Ladystarring Ethel Barrymore, was not only a great success but "something of a sensation, and her days of waiting were over."
-In its Broadway production, it made $300,000, an early instance of Akins' financial success.
+The latter play, which told the social decline of an English Lady starring Ethel Barrymore, was not only a great success but "something of a sensation, and her days of waiting were over."
+In its Broadway production, it made $300,000, an early instance of Akins's financial success.
 During this time several of her early plays were adapted for the screen.
 These adaptations were mostly failures, released as silent films in a time when the industry was transitioning to sound.
 While some "talkie" stars had notable roles in the films (Walter Pidgeon and a young Clark Gable), most of the films are now believed to be lost.
 In 1930, Akins had another great success with her play, The Greeks Had a Word for It, a comedy about three models in search of rich husbands.